apboobalan/the_little_alchemist/lib/the_little_alchemist/the_little_alchemist_book/bfaa_string.md

+### Strings
+How would you call somebody?
-### How would you like to call somebody or explain a concept?
+How can you explain a concept?